xcp-ng/xcp-ng-org/docs/networking.md

 This feature is coming very soon!
 :::

+### Common errors

+#### TLS connection issue

+The error would look like this:
+> Client network socket disconnected before secure TLS connection was established

+It means the TLS certificate, used to identify a SDN controller, on the host doesn't match the one of the plugin, to solve it:
+- unload the SDN Controller plugin
+- in plugin config, set `override-certs` option to on (it will allow the plugin to uninstall the existing certificate before installing its own)
+- load the plugin

+The issue should be fixed.

 ## Static routes

 Sometimes you need to add extra routes to an XCP-ng host.
 It can be done manually with an `ip route add 10.88.0.0/14 via 10.88.113.193` (for example).
 But it won't persist after a reboot.